H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Enumeration/No Credentials/LDAP Enumeration.md

     nmap -n -sV --script "ldap* and not brute" -p 389 DC_IP

-    ldapsearch -x -h DC_IP -s base
+    ldapsearch -v -x -b "DC=domain,DC=local" -H "ldap://DC_IP" "(objectclass=*)"

-### If we find a valid user, we can try techniques by using that name
+### If we find a valid user or sensitive information, we can try techniques by using that info